Nehemiah 5:7

 and after serious thought I rebuked the nobles and officials, saying, "You are exacting usury from your own brothers!"
 So I called a large assembly against them

-After serious thought
+and after serious thought

-I rebuked the nobles and officials
+I rebuked the nobles and officials,

 So I called a large assembly against them